openbmc/docs/host-management.md

 BIOS boot options
 -----------------

-With OpenBMC, the BIOS boot options are stored as dbus properties under the `settings/host0` path, in the `boot_flags` property.
+With OpenBMC, the BIOS boot options are stored as D-Bus properties under the `settings/host0` path, in the `boot_flags` property.
 Their format adheres to the Boot Options Parameters table specified in the IPMI Specification Document, section 28.13.